cezarywojcik/cezarywojcik.cleaner/README.md

 #Cleaner

-Removes Trailing newlines and add newline at the end of the file.
+Removes trailing spaces and tabs, adds newlines at the end of the file, and converts tabs to spaces if the user is using spaces.

 Press Ctrl-Alt-C to activate.